samirsahoo007/system-design-primer/solutions/system_design/netflix/README.md

 Spring Cloud Stream: Data flow operation development package, which encapsulates sending and receiving messages with Redis, Rabbit, Kafka, etc.

 Spring Cloud CLI: Based on the Spring Boot CLI, you can quickly build cloud components from the command line.

+Turbine — Has the ability to get the metrics from different services and provide a stream combining them.

+Feign — provides a way to wrap rest call from one service to another service in a nice spring-ish manner.

 SpringCloud features